-With over 15 years of wide-ranging and in-depth consulting experience in health promotion, exercise and fitness programming, nutritional counseling, rehabilitation, and applied research, Dr. Nina Cherie Franklin can draw on virtually any subject that falls within the realms of wellness and lifestyle management.
-While her social views are moderately liberal, her perspective on wellness is surprisingly conservative.
-Dr. Nina emphasizes personal accountability when it comes to good health and she does not hold back any punches when it comes to this subject matter.
+With over 15 years of wide-ranging and in-depth experience and expertise in exercise science, nutrition, fitness, health promotion, rehabilitation, behavior change, and applied research, Dr. Nina Cherie Franklin can draw on virtually any subject that falls within the realm of self-care.
+While her social views are moderately liberal, her perspectives on health and wellness are surprisingly conservative.
+Dr. Nina emphasizes personal accountability and she doesn’t hold back any punches when it comes to this subject matter.

 As women, we tirelessly work every day to support the overall health and wellbeing of those we care about, oftentimes, at our own expense.

 There’s no doubt that women have an amazing ability to thrive no matter what circumstances we face.
 We tackle our jobs (sometimes multiple jobs), we take care of our significant others, our children, our parents and our friends and still manage to look our absolute best and rock our natural beauty.
 Problem is, despite these inherent capabilities, we often put our mental and physical health needs on the backburner and then wind up feeling sick, tired, and depressed.
 As a health expert and blogger, avid athlete, wife and mother, I am continuously striving to offer practical and affordable solutions that make it easier for women to put their health first.

 HEALTH & DISEASE